wkurzius/textbook-notes/envision-algebra-2/6-3-logarithms.md

 \log_4{16} = 2 \quad\leftrightarrow \quad 4^2=16
 \end{align}$$

 Moving between the two forms allows you to evaluate simple logarithms.
-If asked to evaluate $\log_3{9}$, you can rewrite it to better see what is being asked.
+If asked to evaluate $\log_3{9}$, you can rewrite it so it's easier to see what is being asked.

 $$\begin{align}
 \log_3{9} \quad\rightarrow\quad 3^? = 9